GMM-rgb/machine_learning/README.md

 ## Overview

 This AI companion is designed to assist users in various tasks, provide information, and engage in light-hearted conversations.
-It uses advanced natural language processing to understand and respond to user queries.
+It uses advanced natural language processing in node.js to understand and respond to user queries.

 ## Features